iknow/nix-darwin-template/README.md

 ### Installation

+* Clone this template repository and check it out into `~/.config/nixpkgs`.
-Extract this repository into `~/.config/nixpkgs`, and run `darwin-rebuild switch -I darwin-config=$HOME/.config/nixpkgs/darwin-configuration.nix` to activate.
+* Run `darwin-rebuild switch -I darwin-config=$HOME/.config/nixpkgs/darwin-configuration.nix` to activate the configuration.